Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Regret Analysis with Delayed Feedback

 \end{theorem} \begin{proof} The detailed proof is provided in Appendix \ref{apdx_ubd}.
 Here, we describe the proof outline.
 In this setting, there is an integer $d \geq 0$ such that $\delta_t(\{x > d\}) = 0$, for all $t \geq 1$.
 Therefore, for any $m$ consecutive time-steps $t_{i, a} \leq t \leq t'_{i, a}$, the effect of delay may only be observed in the first $d$ and the last $d$ time-steps.
-It follows that

-for all $(i, a) \in I$.
+It follows that $ \left| \sum_{t=t_{i, a}}^{t'_{i, a}} X_t - \sum_{t=t_{i, a}}^{t'_{i, a}} F_t \right| \leq 2d,$ for all $(i, a) \in I$.
 Therefore, in this case, we have $\B{P}(\C{E}'_d) = 1$.
 Note that we are not making any assumptions about the delay distributions.
 Therefore, the delay may be chosen by an adversary with the full knowledge of the environment, the algorithm used by the agent and the history of actions and rewards.
-Plugging this in the bound provided by Theorem~\ref{T:regret_bound_main} completes the proof. \end{proof}
+Plugging this in the bound provided by Theorem~\ref{T:regret_bound_main} completes the proof. \end{proof} We note that ${\widetilde{O}}(T^{2/3})$ is the best known bound for the problem in the absence of the delayed feedback, and the result here demonstrate an additive impact of the delay on the regret bounds.